Council Tax Valuation Bands

 Appealing against your Council Tax Band

-Making an appeal does not allow you to withhold payment of council tax in the meantime as recovery action will continue.
-If your appeal is successful the VOA will tell us of the change direct and you will be entitled to a full refund of overpaid council tax.
+Making an appeal does not allow you to withhold payment of Council Tax in the meantime as recovery action will continue.
+If your appeal is successful the VOA will tell us of the change direct and you will be entitled to a full refund of overpaid Council Tax.

 Discounts, Disregards and Exemptions

-A full council tax charge is based on two adults being resident in a property as their sole or main residence.
-For council tax purposes, an adult is any person aged 18 or over irrespective of their personal circumstances surrounding their income or education.
+A full Council Tax charge is based on two adults being resident in a property as their sole or main residence.
+For Council Tax purposes, an adult is any person aged 18 or over irrespective of their personal circumstances surrounding their income or education.

 Single Person Discount

-If there is only one person over the age of 18 and it's their sole or main residence, then a single person discount of 25% can be applied for.
-The discount cannot be awarded for the same person at more than one property or to persons who would usually live together as partners but live apart due to work purposes or whilst an adult is on holiday.
+If there is only one person over the age of 18 and it is their sole or main residence, then a single person discount of 25% can be applied for.
+The discount cannot be awarded for the same person at more than one property or to persons who would usually live together as partners but live apart due to work purposes or whilst an adult on holiday.

 Discounts for empty (unoccupied and unfurnished) dwellings